Topics applicants typically want to know.

 Indiana University - Purdue University at Indianapolis - MBA, Kelley Part Time (school code GKS-8M-27)

 It takes us about three weeks to receive your official scores from the date you take the test.
-In the meantime, feel free to email us the unofficial score report you received on the day of the test at firstname.lastname@example.org.
+In the meantime, feel free to upload the unofficial score report that you received on the day of the test to the "Program Materials" section of your application for admission.

 Most applicants must take one test or the other.
 However, applicants with certain advanced degrees and/or who received their undergraduate degree from the Kelley School of Business (Indianapolis or Bloomington) may apply for a testing waiver.
 If you think you may be eligible for a testing waiver based on this criteria, please contact us at email@example.com.